Another tasty salmon variation

 - Shake the pan to get oil under the salmon.

-- Then let them sit and sear for 3 minutes, do not move them.
+- Then let them sit and sere for 3 minutes, do not move them.

-- Brush the salmon generously with the maple orange glaze.
+- Top the salmon generously with the marinade.

-- Slide the frypan into the oven and roast for about 5 minutes.
+- Slide the skillet into the oven and roast for about 5 minutes.

-- Internal temperature is 130°F, and the thickest part has just turned opaque.
+- It should be about 130°F, and the thickest part has just turned opaque.